vachaj11/JWST-Morphstat/dictionary_structure.md

   - `"_MID_align"` - (Unimportant.
 Used at some point when transcribing some values between dictionaries)
   - `"_radn"` - Recalculated (pixels to arcsec) value of statmorph Sersic fit radius to match the HST value
   - `"flag"` - Furthermore the value for this parameter has been reevaluated and modified from the value provided by statmorph based on visual inspection
+  - `"_flag_sm"` - The original flag provided by statmorph.
+Moved from `"flag"` and taking values of 0, 1 and 2, denoting increasing unreliability of results.

 Filtering process
 -----------------